SA output of PGMs to remain under pressure as disruption takes toll, says Tharisa's Pouroulis - Miningmx

 Eskom loadshedding, which has been at a record high this calendar year, resulted in the country’s three largest producers – Impala Platinum, Anglo American Platinum and Sibanye-Stillwater – stockpiling about 100,000 ounces of PGMs in the third quarter.

-Tharisa’s dividend announcement was in line with its 15% net profit after tax policy and takes the payout for the entire 12 months ended September 30 to seven South African cents per share.
+Tharisa’s dividend announcement was 17.5% of net profit after tax, in excess of the 15% of profit dividend policy.
+It takes the payout for the entire 12 months ended September 30 to seven South African cents per share, equal to a $21m (R362m).

 This was on the back of increased production of PGMs and chrome.
 Coupled with rand weakness against the dollar, the higher output from Tharisa’s mine – situated in the North West province – helped offset lower PGM prices.
 Chrome prices were higher, however.